The DOKOH Journal

 The Indian men's formal footwear market is segmented into three broad tiers, and each has a specific failure mode that most review sites fail to name clearly.

-Entry-tier (₹800–₹3,500): Brands in this range — Bata's formal lines, Action, and various private labels — use bonded leather or synthetic uppers that look acceptable in photographs and in the first month of wear.
+Entry-tier (₹800–₹3,500): Brands in this range use bonded leather or synthetic uppers that look acceptable in photographs and in the first month of wear.
 After six months of daily use, they peel, crease badly, and the insoles compress into a flat, supportless board.
 They are not an investment.
 They are a temporary fix that costs more over time than a single quality purchase.

 Mid-tier (₹3,500–₹12,000): This is where most employed professionals shop.
-Brands like Clarks India, Red Tape, Lee Cooper, and Liberty occupy this range.
 The leather quality improves — some use genuine leather uppers, a few use better grades.
 But the comfort engineering at this price point is almost universally poor.
-Standard EVA insoles with no meaningful arch support, narrow lasts designed for European feet, and outsoles that have not been updated in design philosophy for decades.
+Standard insoles with no meaningful arch support, narrow lasts designed for European feet, and outsoles that have not been updated in design philosophy for decades.
 You will spend ₹7,000 and still find your feet aching by 3 PM.

-Premium-import tier (₹18,000–₹60,000+): Church's, Loake, Tricker's, and similar Northampton-made shoes are genuinely excellent products.
-But they are designed for a different climate, a different walking culture, and a different foot shape.
-An Indian doctor walking on a hospital's terrazzo floor for ten hours is not the intended customer of a shoe designed for a London solicitor walking two kilometres on a cool autumn morning.
+Premium-import tier (₹18,000–₹60,000+): Genuine quality exists here — excellent craftsmanship and real durability.
+But these shoes are designed for a different climate, a different walking culture, and a different foot shape.
+An Indian doctor walking on a hospital's terrazzo floor for ten hours is not the intended customer of a shoe designed for a banker walking two kilometres on a cool autumn morning.
 The fit, the last width, and the sole composition are all wrong for India's daily professional reality.

 "Most formal shoe reviews tell you what to buy.
 Very few tell you why 90% of the market will fail you within eighteen months — or what specifically to look for to avoid it."